Gusuku: Sakishima Islands

-Archaeological studies in the Sakishima Islands in southern Ryukyu not so active as those in the main Okinawa Islands.
-Some Okinawa-led archaeological reports labeled some sites in Miyako and Yaeyama as "gusiku-like."
-Archaeologist Ono Masatoshi raised concern about the naïve application of the Okinawan gusiku-as-fortifications framework and urged that scholars should not turn a blind eye to the diversified nature of archaeological sites with stone walls in these islands.
-Few gusiku sites can be attributed to the fact that the Sakishima Islands were over a hundred years behind Okinawa socially and technologically.
-In 1500, Ryukyu invaded and annexed the islands, which would have limited further local gusiku development.
-The primary gusiku site in Yaeyama is Furusutobaru Castle, residence of Oyake Akahachi, which was attacked by Nakasone Toyomiya of Miyako shortly before the invasion by Ryukyu.
+Archaeological studies in the Sakishima Islands in southern Ryukyu are not so active as those in the main Okinawa Islands.
+Some Okinawa-led archaeological reports labeled some sites in Miyako and Yaeyama as "gusuku-like."
+Archaeologist Ono Masatoshi raised concern about the naïve application of the Okinawan gusuku-as-fortifications framework and urged that scholars should not turn a blind eye to the diversified nature of archaeological sites with stone walls in these islands.
+Few gusuku sites can be attributed to the fact that the Sakishima Islands were over a hundred years behind Okinawa socially and technologically.
+In 1500, Ryukyu invaded and annexed the islands, which would have limited further local gusuku development.
+The primary gusuku site in Yaeyama is Furusutobaru Castle, residence of Oyake Akahachi, which was attacked by Nakasone Toyomiya of Miyako shortly before the invasion by Ryukyu.

-Linguist Nakamoto Masachie noted that in some dialects of Yaeyama, gusuku/gushiku means stone walls themselves (not a structure with stone walls) and conjectured that this might be the original meaning of gusiku.
-According to Ono Masatoshi, gusiku has various meanings, depending on dialects of Yaeyama, including a partition of a mansion and stone walls surrounding an agricultural field.
-Nakamatsu Yashū claimed that suku-like word forms were more prominent in Miyako and Yaeyama than gusiku.
+Linguist Nakamoto Masachie noted that in some dialects of Yaeyama, gusuku/gushiku means stone walls themselves (not a structure with stone walls) and conjectured that this might be the original meaning of gusuku.
+According to Ono Masatoshi, gusuku has various meanings, depending on dialects of Yaeyama, including a partition of a mansion and stone walls surrounding an agricultural field.
+Nakamatsu Yashū claimed that suku-like word forms were more prominent in Miyako and Yaeyama than gusuku.

-Regardless of whether it is appropriate to call them gusiku, the Yaeyama Islands have archaeological remains with stone walls, such as Mashuku Village of Hateruma Island, Hanasuku and Gumaara Villages and Shinzato Villages of Taketomi Island.
+Regardless of whether it is appropriate to call them gusuku, the Yaeyama Islands have archaeological remains with stone walls, such as Mashuku Village of Hateruma Island, Hanasuku and Gumaara Villages and Shinzato Villages of Taketomi Island.
 These villages were abandoned around the time of the conquest by the Ryukyu Kingdom.
 What are common to these villages are that they were located on top of cliffs, divided by inhomogeneous cell blocks and lacked roads.
 The whole village and each cell block were surrounded by stone walls.
 This type of abandoned settlement can also be found on Miyako Island but they are rather exceptional.
-The local people call these remains busu nu yashiki (bushi's mansion), busi nu jaa ishanagi (bushi's house's stone walls) or busi nu jaa (bushi's house), busi nu jama (bushi's mountain) in Ishigaki, bushin yaa (bushi's house) in Hatoma, nishi nu bushi nu yaa (bushi's house in the north) in Aragusuku.
+The local people call these remains busu nu yashiki (bushi's mansion), busu nu yaa ishigaki (bushi's house's stone walls) or busu nu yaa (bushi's house), busu nu yama (bushi's mountain) in Ishigaki, bushin yaa (bushi's house) in Hatoma, nishi nu bushi nu yaa (bushi's house in the north) in Aragusuku.

 In the archaeology of Yaeyama, human settlements prior to the conquest by Ryukyu are called "Suku Villages" because the names of these ruins have the suffix -suku.
 By extension, the archaeological epoch of the Suku Culture (11–16th centuries) is sometimes used by archaeologists.